-Working alongside Superside and PointCard was Dan Birdwhistell, a growth marketing consultant who uses social ad budgets to build, optimize and scale paid user acquisition programs.
+PointCard's marketing point-person was Dan Birdwhistell, a growth marketing consultant who uses social ad budgets to build, optimize and scale paid user acquisition programs.

 With PointCard’s initial design work sparking interest, it was time to launch the product to the masses, build awareness and create customers in a highly competitive financial ecosystem.

 Superside’s adherence to the guide was essential, and so was open communication with the entire PointCard design team.
-Their team provided feedback and suggestions in a “studio-like” environment for rapid ideation and testing to find templates and approaches that work.
+Their team provided feedback and suggestions in a “studio-like” environment for rapid ideation and testing to find templates and approaches that worked.

 PointCard wanted to improve its CTR from social media ads under the Facebook umbrella from 0.54% to 1%.